ESRC Seminar Series

 Another seminar strand was devoted to alternative ways of presenting and conceptualising research and fat.
 Emma Rich, the main organiser of this seminar, invited a number of local artists and performers to showcase their work.
 Although few were working principally around fat or Health At Every Size, and were concerned more generally with the body, it was clear that there are exciting possibilities for fat and HAES praxis.
 Perhaps Vikki Chalklin came closest to this with her performance that included material from research interviews.

 For me, these seminars have been much more than a series of presentations and discussions.
 I have experienced them as very freeing, as places of collective intellectual and political engagement, and of a scholarship that feels full of life, community and exciting potential.
 In 21st century Western academia these are really precious moments!
-My colleague and friend Bill Savage/Dr R. White has said that the ESRC Fat Studies and Health At Every Size seminars have forever spoiled us, and that other academic gatherings might be good, but they would never be as welcoming and stimulating as the ESRC experience!
+Bill Savage/Dr R. White has said that the ESRC Fat Studies and Health At Every Size seminars have forever spoiled us, and that other academic gatherings might be good, but they would never be as welcoming and stimulating as the ESRC experience!
 These seminars have been places where participants can see how things might be if we could talk about fat without having always to start at a 101-level defensive justification to hostile spectators.
 Having the freedom to think, speak, take risks and be heard in a gentle atmosphere has been wonderful, one of the best experiences of my academic career.

 It's sad that this round of seminars has ended, although there will be some post-seminar projects, which are currently being discussed, and there may well be other Fat Studies conferences and seminars in the UK, as well as online activites.
 Keep your fingers crossed.